NaathySz/JokeAndFacts/README.md

 # JokeAndFacts
 ### Description
 Simple plugin for fun.
-It tell players some random fact or joke And only this, nothing more.
-Btw i can add more stuffs later ^^
+It tell players some random facts and jokes
+Thats only it.
+Hope you have fun! 😊
 ***
 ### ConVars/Info
 * **sm_enable_jokes 1/0** - Enable/Disable !joke command (0 = Disable, 1 = Enable)